CongLeSolutionX/iOS-development-vault/Swift_Language/Async-Await.md

 ---

-# Diagram 1: Problems with Completion Handlers
+# Diagram 2: Async/await Solution

-This diagram explains issues with completion handlers, setting the stage for the introduction of `async/await`.

----
+This diagram explains how `async/await` solves the problems and simplifies asynchronous code.

 ```mermaid
 ---
 config: